Sony PCM-2500

 Two sampling frequencies selectable

-Sampling frequencies can be selected between 48 kHz and 44.1 kHz when recording analog source material.
+Sampling frequencies can be selected between 48 kHz and 44.1 kHz when recording analogue source material.

 Emphasis circuitry

-When the built-in emphasis circuit is activated for analog source material, the signal-to-noise ratio of high frequencies is improved by raising their recording level and lowering their playback level.
+When the built-in emphasis circuit is activated for analogue source material, the signal-to-noise ratio of high frequencies is improved by raising their recording level and lowering their playback level.

 Specifications